 If the pressure on the nerves is only temporary, symptoms of a pinched nerve will resolve on their own, and full function will return.
 However, if constant compression on the nerve is not relieved, a pinched nerve can result in weakness, loss of reflexes and motor skills and atrophy of affected muscles.
 Once function is lost, it may be irreversible.
 Sustained weakness, numbness, or intractable pain may be an indication for surgical intervention.

-Treatment for Pinched Nerve
+Treatment and Surgery for Pinched Nerve

 Pinched nerves and many other spinal problems can be avoided by maintaining good posture, remaining fit and avoiding back strain.
 Treatment options for pinched nerve therapy include rest, exercises and manipulation to relieve pressure on the nerves, and medication to relax muscles and reduce inflammation of affected nerves.